Fractionated coconut oil has been around for many years whereas liquid coconut oil has just manifested in recent years.

-During refining, the natural substance that governs the odor of coconut oil is removed, making fractionated coconut oil odorless.
+During refining, they remove the natural substance that governs the odor of coconut oil, making fractionated coconut oil odorless.

 By contrast, that odor-emitting substance is retained in liquid coconut oil to help enhance the flavor of food.
 Which is why you can smell a mild coconut fragrance in liquid coconut oil.

-Fractionated coconut oil is generally made up of two MCTs, namely caprylic and capric acids.
+Fractionated coconut oil is generally made up of two medium-chain fatty acids (MCFAs), namely caprylic and capric acids.

 Liquid coconut oil, on the other hand, contains also caprylic and capric acids, but with an addition of lauric acid.
-Lauric acid is also an MCT.
+Lauric acid is also an MCFA.